ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 The TEEP protocol uses COSE for protection of TEEP messages.
 After a QueryResponse is received, the selected cryptographic algorithm is used in subsequent TEEP messages (Install, Success, and Error).
-To negotiate the chosing cryptographic mechanisms and algorithms, TEEP protocol defines the ciphersuite structure.
+To negotiate cryptographic mechanisms and algorithms, the TEEP protocol defines the following ciphersuite structure.

 ~~~~
 suite = [